Changissnz/selfinterest/README.md

 passed away when it was always their profit for their self-interest in their waking life?
 Well, that would be the artificial axiom to mourn from the cause of that being the socially acceptable thing to do.

+## More on philosophies of self-interest #68

+The media allows for its reconfiguration to other possible forms and strategy to proceed.